btroop/btroop/docs/README.md

 >
 >**Fortune 50 tech company project highlights**
 >
+>- build program for managing corporate sustainability strategy goals and progress; incorporated data gathering, transformation and
->- Enabled organization to measure Agile performance and better manage project portfolio by designing, developing and delivering an enterprise-grade reporting suite built on Microsoft's Power Platform
+>- Enabled organization to measure Agile performance and better manage project portfolio by designing, developing and delivering an enterprise-grade reporting suite built on modern BI platform
 >- Advanced org's Agile performance by coaching Scrum teams, building Agile curriculum and leading training initiatives
 >- Improved client company's reach into customer growth segments by working across the organization to develop an aligned and orchestrated sales strategy
 > ---